-In 1772, freedom was little more than a dream for first generation slave, Sowei, who’d been kidnapped from her Mende village and sold in the State of Virginia.
+In 1772, freedom was little more than a dream for Katherine's grandmother, Sowei, who’d been kidnapped from her Mende village and sold in the State of Virginia.
 For her daughter, Hannah, freedom was worth the risk of stowing away in the belly of a trading vessel…penniless, hungry, and ready to deliver her first child, Katherine.

 But the struggle for freedom in Revolutionary War era wouldn’t come easily.
-Only after nearly two decades of domestic servitude in New York did Katherine (born during that clandestine voyage) earn the right to live free.
-It had come in a one-on-one meeting with a Scottish Presbyterian Pastor, when Jesus Christ set her free from bondage to sin and hatred.
+Only after nearly two decades of domestic servitude in New York City did Katherine (born during that clandestine voyage) earn the right to live free.
+It had come in a one-on-one meeting with a Scottish Presbyterian Pastor, when Jesus Christ set her free from bondage to sin.

 In Gloucester, England at the time, the need to help “poor, degraded children” who roamed the streets led to the founding of the first so-called Sunday school in 1780.
 The same such wayward children roamed the streets of New York City.